 Kell is a veteran Grey Warden, an elite raider of the Avvar peoples, and a trained Ash Warrior.
 So he knows what he’s doing.

 He’s a scout, hunter, archer, and fighter.
 He has an animal companion.
-His skills set thus resembles that of a D&D ranger.
+His skills set therefore resembles that of a D&D ranger.

 His emphasis is on stealth, speed, accuracy, perception and orientation.
 He’s also highly intelligent.